For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What is a payday loan?

-However, as straightforward as this sounds, these sorts of loans are a lot more dangerous than they sound.
+However, these types of loans are a lot more dangerous than they sound.
+For starters, they can have scarily high-interest rates.

-Sounds tempting, we know, but it's really important to consider how dangerous it is to be able to borrow money this easily – let alone the long-term impact of taking out this kind of credit, and the costs involved with doing so.
+You also need to consider the long-term impact of taking out this kind of credit, and the costs involved with doing so.

 To get a better idea of how dangerous payday loans can be, read our interview with Danny Cheetham – a student who ended up in £26,000 of payday loan debt.

 As well as payday loans for students, we'd also urge you to be wary of taking out loans from private lenders.
-Check out your alternative options to Future Finance and similar private loan companies in our guide.
+Research the safer alternatives first.

 What are the dangers of payday loans?